Eligibility for Examination

 The eligibility requirements for examination differ depending on whether you are a medical school student or a medical school graduate.

-To be eligible for Step 1 and Step 2 Clinical Knowledge (CK), you must be officially enrolled in a medical school located outside the United States and Canada that is listed in the World Directory as meeting ECFMG eligibility requirements, both at the time that you apply for examination and on your test day.
-In addition, the “Graduation Years” in the ECFMG note in your medical school's World Directory listing must be “Current” at the time you apply and on your test day.
+To be eligible for Step 1 and Step 2 CK, you must be a graduate of a medical school located outside the United States and Canada that is listed in the World Directory as meeting ECFMG eligibility requirements.
+Your graduation year must be included in the "Graduation Years" listed in the ECFMG note in your medical school’s World Directory listing.
 See Medical School Requirements.
-An authorized official of your medical school must certify your current enrollment status; instructions will be provided at the time of application for examination.
+You must have been awarded credit for at least four credit years (academic years for which credit has been given toward completion of the medical curriculum) by a medical school that is listed in the World Directory as meeting ECFMG eligibility requirements.
+An authorized official of your medical school must certify your status as a graduate of the school; instructions will be provided at the time of application for examination.

 If you take a Step or Step Component for which you are not eligible, results for that exam may not be reported or, if previously reported, may be canceled.

 If you have already been granted a physician license by a U.S. medical licensing authority based on other licensure examinations, such as the Federation Licensing Examination (FLEX), the NBME certifying examinations, or the National Board of Osteopathic Medical Examiners COMLEX-USA, you may not be eligible to take the USMLE.
 Please contact ECFMG if you have questions about your eligibility.